How to build a successful business in America: briefly about what is taught in an MBA for $ 60 thousand

 The author's business school looked at a study with a simple conclusion that plays in his head every time he makes an investment decision: Investors who buy and hold tend to perform significantly better than those who trade frequently.

-“Our professor quoted the legendary investor Warren Buffett, who wrote in his letter to shareholders in 1991 that “the stock market serves as a transfer hub in which money moves from active to patient people,” the author noted.
+“Our professor quoted legendary investor Warren Buffett, who wrote in his 1991 letter to shareholders that ‘the stock market serves as a center of movement in which money moves from active to patient people,’” the author noted.

 “I know it's not sexy.
-But there's also a quote from Jack Bogle, founder of index fund giant Vanguard Group: “Time is your friend; momentum is your enemy."
-When the markets fell and anxiety grew, he advised: “Do nothing, stand still,” the writer emphasizes.
+But there is also a quote from Jack Bogle, founder of index fund giant Vanguard Group: “Time is your friend; impulse is your enemy.”
+When markets fell and anxiety grew, he advised: “Don’t do anything, stand still,” the writer emphasizes.

 5. How to Become a Better Negotiator